Chris Kyle: Fabrications of personal narrative

 In 2016, the Navy clarified the number of medals Kyle was awarded during his military service.
 Kyle had claimed in his book that he was awarded two Silver Stars and five Bronze Stars.
 "Those numbers differed slightly from the Navy personnel form given to Kyle when he left the Navy in 2009.
 The form said he received two Silver Star and six Bronze Star medals with "V" devices."
 At that time, the Navy also noted that this form given to Kyle on his retirement was not accurate, and he had actually been awarded one Silver Star and four Bronze Star medals with "V" devices for valor.

 Kyle has also claimed a higher number of sniper kills in his service than the Navy has officially attributed to him.
 While Kyle claims to have killed roughly 320 enemies as part of his service in Iraq, the Navy says he killed 160.
-The Navy's numbers would be of "confirmed kills" which are only the kills that are able to be confirmed on the battlefield.
+The Navy's numbers would be of "confirmed kills", the kills that are able to be confirmed on the battlefield.
 Kyle stated that the Navy's numbers varied from time to time.

 Murder

 On February 2, 2013, Kyle and his friend, Chad Littlefield, 35, were shot and killed by Eddie Ray Routh at the Rough Creek Ranch-Lodge-Resort shooting range in Erath County, Texas.
-Both Kyle and Littlefield were armed with .45-caliber 1911-style pistols when they were killed, but neither gun had been unholstered or fired, and the safety catches were still on.
-Kyle was killed with a .45-caliber pistol, while Littlefield was shot with a 9 mm SIG Sauer pistol.
+Both Kyle and Littlefield were armed with .45-caliber 1911-style pistols when they were murdered, but neither gun had been unholstered or fired, and the safety catches were still on.
+Kyle was murdered with a .45-caliber pistol, while Littlefield was shot with a 9 mm SIG Sauer pistol.
 Both guns belonged to Kyle.